 You will not have to meet the minimum earnings criteria if:

 You and your partner are employed but one or both of you is temporarily away from the workplace on parental, maternity or paternity, adoption leave, or on statutory sick pay

 You are employed but your partner either has substantial caring responsibilities, or is disabled or incapacitated, or vice versa (i.e. your partner is employed but you have caring responsibilities or are disabled or incapacitated).
 This is dependent on you or your partner being entitled to specific disability or caring benefits.

-You will be able to apply for both the 30-hour offer and tax-free childcare using a single application available online via the Childcare Choices website .
+You can apply for both the 30-hour offer and tax-free childcare via a single application on the Childcare Choices website .